OLED v Q-LED v NanoCell 8K TV; which is better?

 LG’s NanoCell TV range will also include the release of an 8K TV, and it’s no wonder – this NanoCell technology was aptly designed for such precise picture quality.
 Rather than using a colour sheet over LCD, which Q-LED technology currently does, NanoCell TVs use approximately 1nm sized nanoparticles integrated into the panel.
 These nanoparticles filter dull colours and enhance colour purity, creating a stunning picture.

 This is hugely important when it comes to 8K technology, because each sub-pixel will be able to individually adjust to the brightness of the image.
-Meanwhile, a Q-LED 8K TV will only be able to turn off bundles of sub-pixels to represent an average brightness, creating grid patterns on your TV like those below.
+Meanwhile, a Q-LED 8K TV will only be able to turn off bundles of sub-pixels to represent an average brightness, creating grid patterns on your TV.